Denis O'Dwyer

-Denis Dwyer is a footballer from Waterville in South Co Kerry.
+Denis Dwyer is a footballer from Waterville, County Kerry, Ireland.
 He played Wing Forward on the Kerry team that won the All-Ireland Senior Football Championship 1997 & was a sub on the 2000 team.
 He has also won All Irelands at Minor in 1994 U21 in 1995 as Captain & 1996 and Vocational Schools in 1993.
 He also won a Munster Junior Championship in 1995.
 In 2004 he was a member of the South Kerry side that won the Kerry Senior Football Championship.